vipaka2/passmu/README.md

 # 🔐 Passmu — Password Mutation Generator

-Passmu is a powerful password mutation tool for security and penetration testing, it emulates real user behavior using common techniques.
+Passmu is a powerful password mutation tool for security and penetration testing.

 ---